Relative Transformation Estimation Based on Fusion of Odometry and UWB Ranging Data: Experimental Results

 \subsection{Uncertainty estimation}

-As stated in Sect. \ref{subsubsec:UncertaintyEst}, the uncertainty of the configuration is quantified by the condition number of the estimated FIM, $\kappa(\hat{\mathbf{F}})$, whereas the uncertainty of each parameter is measured by the standard error $\sigma_{\hat{\Theta}_i}$.
+As stated in Sect. \ref{subsubsec:UncertaintyEst}, the uncertainty of the configuration is quantified by the condition number of the estimated FIM, $\condF$, whereas the uncertainty of each parameter is measured by the standard error $\sigma_{\hat{\Theta}_i}$.
 Fig. \ref{fig:uncertainty_metrics_real_flights} and \ref{fig:uncertainty_metrics_simulations} demonstrate these values in real-life experiments and simulations, respectively.
-All simulations are done with $\sigma_r = 0.1$, $\sigma_o = 0.001$, $D = 1$ and $d_0 = 3$.
+All simulations are done with $\sigma_r = 0.1$, $\sigma_o = 0.001$, $R_{\max} = 1$ and $d_0 = 3$.
 All results are obtained from our QCQP method.

-In typical observable situations (Fig. \ref{fig:uncertainties_flight_02}, \ref{fig:uncertainties_flight_05}, \ref{fig:uncertainties_normal_case}), the estimated uncertainties follow the trend of the actual errors: as more measurements are incorporated, the errors as well as the uncertainties reduce.
+In typical observable situations (Fig. \ref{fig:uncertainties_flight_02}, \ref{fig:uncertainties_flight_05}), the estimated uncertainties follow the trend of the actual errors: as more measurements are incorporated, the errors as well as the uncertainties reduce.
 In simulation, the robots' movements cover all directions and the uncertainty on $x$, $y$, $z$ axes behave similarly.
-On the other hand, in real flights the motion on the $z$ axis is much more limited than the other axes due to safety concerns and the platforms' capability.
+In real flights the motion on the $z$ axis is much more limited than the other axes due to safety concerns and the platforms' capability.
 As such, the rate of improvement for $\sigma_z$ is noticeably much slower.

+Noted that for multi-UAV scenarios, the experiments usually start with degenerate configurations: first, the two UAVs take off (i.e., the robots move in parallel in the z axis) then at least one of them will hover for a short period of time to establish communication or collect data (i.e., one robot is static).
+Hence, by monitoring $\condF$ we can detect whether the configuration is degenerate.
+As shown in Fig. \ref{fig:uncertainties_flight_02}, the value of $\condF$ stays high until $t=20\si{s}$ which corresponds to when $\Robot_2$ starts moving.
+Afterwards, a noticeable drop in $\condF$ can be seen which indicates the configuration is no longer unobservable.

-On the other hand, when the configuration is unobservable (Fig. \ref{fig:uncertainties_singular_parallel}-\ref{fig:uncertainties_singular_static_host}), firstly notice that the value of the condition number $\kappa(\hat{\mathbf{F}})$ is substantially larger and tend to only increases.
+On the other hand, Fig. \ref{fig:uncertainties_singular_parallel}-\ref{fig:uncertainties_singular_static_host} show the cases where the configuration remains unobservable throughout the experiment.
+Firstly, notice that the value of the condition number $\condF$ is substantially larger and tend to only increases.
 Secondly, the particular parameters that are unobservable (shown in Fig. \ref{fig:exp_degenerate_configs}) will have considerably larger standard errors and do not improve over time, while the others behave similar to the observable cases.
 Hence, these configurations can be recognized as singular with the unobservable DoFs identified.